 Local financial institutions

 Many credit unions and local banks have created low-interest, short-term loan programs to help customers with unforeseen emergency expenses.
-Some institutions even offer credit builder programs which provide smaller loans that can help build your credit score.
+Some institutions even offer credit builder programs which provide smaller loans that can help you build up your credit score so you’ll be eligible for better products like personal loans.

-If you’re interested in applying for a short-term loan in Nunavut, you’ll need to meet the following eligibility criteria:
+If you’re interested in applying for a payday loan in Nunavut, you’ll need to meet the following eligibility criteria:

 - Be at least 18 years old